SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \subsubsection{Safety Evaluation}

-The results in Tab.~\ref{tab:performance} show that all variants of \textsc{SanDRA} achieve performance comparable to or better than DiLu in terms of success rate.
-This holds even though it does not incorporate few-shot examples from past driving experiences into the prompt.
-By relying solely on the zero-shot prompt, our approach not only reduces token usage but also eliminates dependency on the quality and availability of prior examples.
-Regarding formal safety, relying solely on most likely predictions is insufficient, particularly in critical scenarios where the actual behavior of the other obstacles may deviate significantly, e.g., under setting \textcircled{ {2}}.
-Although formalized traffic rules are considered and fail-safe actions are frequently triggered, these interventions can still come too late.
-In contrast, set-based prediction allows the ego vehicle to account for all possible behaviors of other vehicles over the decision-making horizon, thereby ensuring safety throughout.
+The results in Tab.~\ref{tab:performance} showed that all variants of \textsc{SanDRA} achieved a performance comparable to or better than DiLu in terms of success rate.
+This held even though it did not incorporate few-shot examples from past driving experiences into the prompt.
+By relying solely on the zero-shot prompt, our approach not only reduced token usage but also eliminated dependency on the quality and availability of prior examples.
+Regarding formal safety, relying solely on most likely predictions was insufficient, particularly in critical scenarios where the actual behavior of the other obstacles might have deviated significantly, e.g., under setting \textcircled{ {2}}.
+Although formalized traffic rules were considered and fail-safe actions were frequently triggered, these fallback interventions could still fail, i.e., when the current scenario had already left the ego vehicle without any feasible safe action.
+In contrast, set-based prediction allowed the ego vehicle to account for all possible behaviors of other vehicles over the decision-making horizon, thereby ensuring safety at all times.